Undecidability of translational monotilings: Introduction

 We are grateful to Emmanuel Jeandel for bringing to our attention the important references \cite{al, Lew}.
 We also gratefully acknowledge the hospitality and support of the Institute for Advanced Study during the Special Year on Dynamics, Additive Number Theory and Algebraic Geometry, where a significant portion of this research was conducted.

-The first author was supported by the Association of Members of the Institute for Advanced Study (AMIAS) and by NSF grant DMS-2242871.
+The first author is supported by the Association of Members of the Institute for Advanced Study (AMIAS) and by NSF grant DMS-2242871.
 The second author is supported by NSF grant DMS-1764034.